HOKGroup/HOK-Revit-Addins/HOK Beta Tools/README.md

 #### This tool dynamically generates Ribbon Tab items based on user selection.

+###### Release 2018.0.0.7

+* Bug fix where ResourceDictionary was causing exceptions because of duplicate keys.
+It appears that it resurfaced again.
+This time I have removed the Window.Resources all together and used in-line resources for the grid.
+There is no way that they are duplicated keys across these resources.
+* Added Feedback button tool.
+* Added margins around the icons.
+* Moved the Auto update checkbox and made it checked by default.

 ###### Release 2018.0.0.6

 * Bug fix where ResourceDictionary was causing exceptions because of duplicate keys.